Dancing with the Stars (New Zealand TV series) series 3

-The third series of Dancing with the Stars premiered on 10 April 2007, with both Gunn and Lane coming back to host.
+The third series of Dancing with the Stars premiered on 10 April 2007, with both Jason Gunn and Candy Lane coming back to host.
 All judges were back with the exception of Paul Mercurio who wanted to focus more on the Australian version of Dancing with the Stars.
 In season three, it opened with 735,000 people watching, the highest out of all series' debuts.
 On 29 May 2007, Suzanne Paul and her partner Stefano Olivieri took the title of Dancing with the Stars.